 Below are links to NYC & Company members whose services can help you make the most of your leisure or business trip to the City.

 New York City is a fantastic spot to tie the knot—and now that marriage equality is law throughout US, all loving couples can exchange vows in the five boroughs.
 Here are answers to some frequently asked questions about marriage.
 To start planning your New York nuptials, visit our page with information about the Manhattan Marriage Bureau and our slideshow of citywide wedding venues.

 New York is America's safest large city, but visitors should still use common sense to protect themselves and their property.
 Be aware of your surroundings, and make sure to always use licensed, reputable businesses for any services you need.
 For example, don't hail livery cabs (as opposed to taxis) at the airport, and don’t rent bikes from companies that seem suspicious.
 If you're not sure where to find legitimate businesses, the listings at nycgo.com are a good place to start as are those published by the Better Business Bureau.
 Your hotel concierge should be able to answer questions on this topic, and will be helpful if you need more information about neighborhoods in the five boroughs.
 311, the City's official information hotline, is also a useful resource.
 For more information about safety, read our tips for visitors.

 New York State

-If you'd like to explore the rest of New York State while you're in the area, visit iloveny.com, the official website for New York State tourism, for information about attractions throughout the state.
+If you'd like to explore the rest of the state, visit iloveny.com, the official website for New York State tourism.